-Obviously lush flowers and a gorgeous venue are some of the first things that come to mind when we think of a beautiful wedding, but picture-perfect décor doesn't ensure an epic party solely on its own merits.
+Obviously, lush flowers and a gorgeous venue are some of the first things that come to mind when we think of a beautiful wedding, but picture-perfect décor doesn't ensure an epic party solely on its own merits.
 Score a 10 out of 10 for overall experience by following these simple yet effective tips that will have your guests talking about your wedding for years to come.

 1. Ask for Song Requests

-To ensure everyone is having a great time and dancing the night away, have your guests request a song via the invitation response, recommends Key Largo wedding planner Lynn D'Ascanio of Dasignerevents.com.
+To ensure everyone is having a great time and dancing the night away, have your guests request a song via the invitation response, recommends Key Largo wedding planner Lynn D'Ascanio of D'Asigner Events.
 "Give this list of songs to your DJ, along with the name of the person who requested each song.
 That way, if the dance floor starts to thin out, the DJ can play songs off of the request list."
 This pretty much guarantees that the person who requested the song will get up and dance and encourage others to do so as well.

 2. Don't Let Your Friends and Family Talk Forever

-"Many fun events have been driven into the ground by deathly long speeches," points out Lynn Jawitz, owner of Florisan Wedding and Event Design in NYC.
+"Many fun events have been driven into the ground by deathly long speeches," points out Lynn Jawitz, owner of Florisan LLC in NYC.
 To keep the party popping, ask your speech givers to keep their toasts short and sweet.

 3. Remember to Thank Your Guests

-Speaking of speeches, it's important to let your guests knows how much you personally appreciate them coming.
+Speaking of speeches, it's important to let your guests know how much you personally appreciate them coming.
 "It's hard to believe how often this simple step is overlooked," notes Jawitz.
 "Bite the bullet, make a speech (keep it short, of course) and just genuinely thank your guests for dropping their lives that day to share it with you."

 4. And Keep Them in the Know